ephraimkunz/filed/README.markdown

 clear, simple code of the original project and want to use it to learn to be a better systems programmer.
 This will give me an opportunity to apply some software analysis knowledge I'm learning in my master's program.
-Later I may use this as an extended "Hello World" example and do such things as implement it in Rust.
+Later I may use this as an extended "Hello World" example and do such things as implement it in Rust and compare performance characteristics / ease of coding / correctness.

 filed Original README